-- i.
-Assume your application is 70% parallelizable.
-By how much could you decrease the frequency and get the same performance in each case? - ii.
+i.
+Assume your application is 80% parallelizable.
+By how much could you decrease the frequency and get the same performance in each case?

+ii.
 Assume that the voltage may be decreased linearly with the frequency.
-How much dynamic power would each system require as compared to the single-core system?
-For the capacitive load C of the multi-core systems assume that: $C(N) = C(1) \times \sqrt{N}$ - iii.
-Now assume that the voltage may not decrease below 30% of the original voltage.
+How much dynamic power would each system require as compared to the single- core system?
+For the capacitive load C of the multi-core systems with N cores assume that: $C(N) = C(1) \times \sqrt{N}$ iii.
+Now assume that the voltage may be reduced by up-to 30%.
 This voltage is referred to as the "voltage floor," and any voltage lower than that will lose the state.
-What percent of parallelization gives you a voltage at the voltage floor for each case? - iv.
+What percent of parallelization gives you a voltage at the voltage floor for each case?

+iv.
 How much dynamic power would each system require as compared to the single-core system when taking into account the voltage floor?
-For the capacitive load C of the multi-core systems assume that: $C(N) = C(1) \times \sqrt{N}$ .
+For the capacitive load C of the multi-core systems with N cores assume that: $C(N) = C(1) \times \sqrt{N}$

 A hypothetical supercomputer has as many as 65536 processors.
 The processors are organized in 65536 node cards, where each node has one off-chip DRAM memory module and a hard disk.
-The system administrator of this supercomputer claims that, on average, he looses one processor per two days due to processor failures, a node per five days, due to memory failures, and a disk per thirty days due to disk failure.
+The system administrator of this supercomputer claims that, on average, he loses one processor per two days due to processor failures, a node per five days, due to memory failures, and a disk per thirty days due to disk failure.
 Assume that the three types of failures are not related.

-- i.
-What is the MTTF of each processor, memory module and disk on the supercomputer? - ii.
-What is the MTTF of the system as a whole? - iii.
-If each failure requires replacement and reboot of a node on the supercomputer, and this process takes 1 hour, what is the availability of the supercomputer?
+i.
+What is the MTTF of each processor, memory module and disk on the supercomputer?

+ii.
+What is the MTTF of the system as a whole?

+iii.
+If each failure requires replacement and reboot of a node on the supercomputer, and this process takes 2 hours, what is the availability of the supercomputer?